A group who would become JCC founders decided that a JCC was vital to our growing Ann Arbor community.

 Second Homeland Security Project completed.

-Camp Raanana moves to new camp site in Chelsea in partnership with the Michigan United Conservation Club.
+Camp Raanana moves to a new camp site in Chelsea in partnership with the Michigan United Conservation Club.

-JCC raises funds to install new PA System.
+The Center raises funds to install a new PA System.

 Major renovations completed to update Infant/Toddler rooms, hallways, and KidZone rooms.

 The J adopts the new national brand revitalization led by the JCCA, anchored by the “love mark” of a white J offset inside a colored square.